-When a team is scattered around the world in different time zones, most management problems are solved by building the right communication within the team.
+When a team is scattered around the world in different time zones, most management problems are solved by building the proper communication.
 Some of the best practices for communication for the agile development team include:

-- All team members must be available to communicate with each other in order to resolve issues in a timely manner.
+- All team members must be available to communicate with each other to resolve issues on time.

 - Communication should be transparent for all team members.